Camino Primitivo Day 7-Berducedo to Grandas de Salime

 We continued up the steep hill on a road.
 The last 1.5Km were all on paved road and it was very hard on my aching feet.
 But I was distracted by a lovely group of Spaniards who were hiking along with us.
 This was a large group of about 12 people.
 They looked to range in age from their 20s to well into their 60s.
 All were from Oviedo and go out on weekends to complete the different stages of the Primitivo.
 Since they can’t do the entire route all in one shot they just walk for 1 day with nothing but a light pack with water.
 They were intrigued by our Alaska Camino Chapter patch and struck up a conversation with me.

 Turns out that they have connections to Cuba.
 Their family members emigrated (like mine) there and some came back.
 They told me stories of their families and I told them mine were from the Caldas suburb in Oviedo.
-It was a wonderful conversation and they kept telling me that I my accent was Canarian (from the Canary Islands).
+It was a wonderful conversation and they kept telling me that my accent was Canarian (from the Canary Islands).
 This was the result of all the Canary Islanders that emigrated to Cuba and ended up strongly influencing our dialect.
 Which explains why our Cuban accent is so different from Mainland Spain.
 Kind of like what happened with the American accent after the British emigrated to the Colonies.
-The accent evolved into what we know as American English.
+That accent evolved into what we now know as American English.

 Lovely people whose parting words to me were “welcome to your homeland”.
 How touching.
 Then they proceeded to leave us in the dust and walk at the speed of a 20 year old.
 I wish I’d taken a picture with them but walking along the side of a road with no shoulder wasn’t a good place to stop.

 We finally arrived in Grandas de Salime, which was the largest town we’d come across since Salas.
 Population around 1100.
 After walking and sleeping in tiny villages, a town of 1100 people really did seem very metropolitan 🙂 I’d decided as we came into town that we were going to try and see if Hotel La Barra (Tiny hotel with limited amount of rooms) happened to have any rooms available.
 We were really enjoying the albergues but between Billy’s snoring our desire to start very early, it just seemed kinder to the other pilgrims if we slept away from them.
 We got lucky and were able to get the only available room they had.
-It was nice have an en suite bathroom for a change.
-Something about being able to step out of the shower naked and get dressed outside of the bathroom that I missed at this point 🙂 Our room had a little balcony that overlooked the street and we could see the drunk pilgrims we recognized singing their way back to the albergue down the street.
+It was nice to have an en suite bathroom for a change.
+Something about being able to step out of the shower naked and get dressed outside of the bathroom that I missed at this point 🙂 Our room had a little balcony that overlooked the street and we could see the (drunk) pilgrims we recognized singing their way back to the albergue down the street.
 I’m really glad we opted for a private quiet room.

 We ventured out for food and a trip to the pharmacy.
 This is where I was able to get a prescription strength anti-inflammatory from the pharmacist and some Voltaren gel.
 Albeit a low percentage but it was better than nothing.
-Over the counter Advil just wasn’t doing anything for my pain.
+Advil just wasn’t doing anything for my pain.
 Not even at prescription dosages.
 I needed a different kind of anti-inflammatory and opted for a COX-2 Inhibitor.
 It would turn out to be a Camino saver.
 Then we headed to the local bar for something to eat.
 Pilgrim meals and Menu del dia are very basic, home cooked food.
 Some chicken, veal, or fish with french fries.
 A salad or soup, and a drink.
 Almost always for 10 or 12 Euros.
 The place we chose was pretty cool.
 The bar looked like it was a hundred or more years old.
 Absolutely beautiful old wood.
 This is where I saw my first Cider machine.
 Asturias is known for their cider and they have these cool aerating machines that pour your cider at your table as you drink it.
 So very cool.

 Our planned itinerary has us stopping tomorrow in Padron but we’ve decided to stop in Fonsagrada.
 It’s just a 1.8km difference and it’s where the majority of our fellow pilgrim friends are planning to stop.
 There are also more options for food and lodging.
 It’s going to be a 26km day and I’m honestly not sure how my feet are going to hold up.
 I don’t have any blisters, but the pain is an excruciating burning that starts at about the 20km mark.